jkeger/arctic/README.md

 Python
 ------
-ArCTIc will typically be used via the python wrapper module.
+ArCTIc will typically be used via the `arcticpy` python wrapper module, which uses Cython to interface with the precompiled C++ dynamic library.

-Run `python3 test/test_arcticpy.py` with `-d` or `-b` for demo or benchmark functions.

-Examples adding or removing CTI trails from a test image are in the `run_demo()` function of `test/test_arcticpy.py`.
-To correct CTI in a Hubble Space Telescope ACS image (using the [autoarray](https://pypi.org/project/autoarray/) package to load and save the fits image with correct units and quadrant rotations, etc):
+For example, to correct CTI in a Hubble Space Telescope ACS image (using the [autoarray](https://pypi.org/project/autoarray/) package to load and save the fits image with correct units and quadrant rotations, etc):
 ```python